feynard/tiny-vit/README.md

-This is an implementation of a simplest ViT model.
+This is a simple implementation of ViT model.
 Example includes training of classifier on `CIFAR-10`.
 Requirements are as usual:
 - ``pytorch``
 - ``pyyaml``
 and relatively fresh ``Python``.